Ab-Shakoor/Active-Directory-Lab/README.md

 <p align="center">
 <br />
-AD DS installed on Server 2019 to enable domain controller promotion:
+Installed Active Directory Domain Services and promoted the server to a domain controller by creating a new forest and root domain.
+Logged in as the domain administrator after reboot:
 <br/>

 <br/>